wikaiqi/2DLS/README.md

 | -e EPOCHS, --epochs EPOCHS        |Epochs|
 | -m T_MODE, --t_mode T_MODE.       |test mode = 0/1: Exclude/Include coexistance phase in test set|

+## Neural network (Tensorflow version)
+The folder ANN_tf includes a tensorflow version of the neural network model.
+It's slight different with the Keras version.
+For example, I used AMSGrad in the keras version, because a recent paper [1] points out the AMSGrad is bettter due to Adam may not be able to converge for some case.

 ## VGG-type convolutional neural network (Keras verion)
 usage: CNN_keras/LS2D_CNN.py [-h] [-d DROPRATE] [-lr LR_RATE] [-L2 L2_NROM] [-b BATCH]
 [-e EPOCHS] [-m T_MODE]